Not all FAQs displayed, search or browse for more.

 You can search for scores in the library catalog.
 If you know the exact title of the musical work, you can do a Title search.
 To search for music by a specific composer, use the Author search.
 For best results, use the Advanced search to combine composers, titles, keys, opus numbers, and other information.
 For tips on how to search the catalog for scores, click here.

-10. How do I find the right librarian?
+9. How do I find the right librarian to help me with my research project?

-11. How do I Troubleshoot Off-Campus Access to Library Resources?
+11. How do I troubleshoot off-campus access to electronic resources?

 Troubleshooting Remote Access Checklist